For information about any of our programs, application, or any of our other student services please contact us:

 Federal wage data indicates an average annual salary of approximately $43,000 annually for welders.
 However, recent MTI reports show a high demand for welders in the midwest region of the US with South Dakota starting wages as high as $22/hour (approx. $45,000 annually) and more with overtime.
 You are encouraged to visit with an instructor about specific employment opportunities.

 *Placement data is gathered through graduate surveys, faculty-collected data, and phone surveys started after six months of graduation.
-In 2017, 27 of the 27 graduates responded to the survey.
-Employment/Continuing Education rate is figured by: (graduates employed or continuing education)/(responding graduates who are seeking employment and are not in military service).
+In 2018, 18 of the 19 graduates responded to the survey.
+Employment rate is figured by: (graduates employed)/(responding graduates who are seeking employment).